-1.6 Direct exports
+2.5 Direct exports

-1.8 Parts and accessories
+2.7 Parts and accessories

-2. Information for sellers
+3. Information for sellers

-2.1 What to do prior to the boat being supplied
+3.1 What to do prior to the boat being supplied

 Before a boat is supplied you must:

-- ensure the form VAT 436 is fully completed by you and the buyer, and Part 2 is submitted to the Personal Transport Unit (PTU) at least 2 weeks before the boat is delivered to the customer
+- part 2 of form VAT 436 must be submitted to the Personal Transport Unit (PTU) at least 2 weeks before the boat is delivered to the customer

-All notifications should be serially numbered in the top right hand corner and submitted to the PTU at the following address:
+VAT 436 notifications should be serially numbered in the top right hand corner and submitted to the PTU at the following address: